 - In some forums, users post many irrelevant messages.
 As a result, members may not notice important posts because they have scrolled down screens full of jokes and stories.
 This is often a problem in Whatsapp groups.
 See if this impacts the usefulness of the group you have joined/ set up, and how it affects your way of participating.

-There are many very good international blogs, and coverage of dementia through blogs as well as other media is very high (compared to India).
-It is difficult to choose, but here are two useful, top blogs to start with.
+There are many very good international blogs, and coverage of dementia through blogs as well as other media is very high.
+Unfortunately, blogs may come and go, making it difficult to suggest useful blogs.

-- The Alzheimer’s Association USA has a blog, too, at blog.alz.org Opens in new window.
+The Alzheimer’s Association USA has a blog at blog.alz.org Opens in new window.

 Some Indian bloggers have made some entries around person dementia experiences, and some have written extensively about dementia.
 The data we have on this can be seen on our page: Voices: Caregiving in the news.
 The page has links to useful individual entries on blogs, as well as links to more extensive dementia blogs.